 The yolk was darker too.
 A nice, golden yellow/orange color.

 Since I just happened to have a couple of different types of eggs in my fridge, I thought it would be fun to do a taste test.

 For size comparison I put them together for you to see.
-The huge white one is a store bought; the other two are fresh.
+The huge white one is store-bought; the other two are fresh:

 Here is how they looked cracked.
 It’s hard to tell by looking at the picture, but the two fresh egg yolks are a couple shades darker yellow than the other.
-The egg whites are more clear too.
+The egg whites are clearer too.

 Next I scrambled them up for a taste comparison:

 As you can see, the fresh eggs turned out a nicer yellow than the store bought.

 Honestly, I was afraid that I wasn’t going to be able to tell a difference in taste… that would have kinda spoiled the theory that fresh tastes better, huh?
 Well, I’m happy to report that I could taste a difference.

 The two farm fresh eggs did taste the same, but compared to the store bought, they were much better; richer tasting, yummier.

 You might not always notice a huge difference in taste between farm fresh and storebought eggs, but you’ll almost always notice a difference in texture.
 Store-bought egg yolks tend to be weaker and easier to break, while those from farm fresh eggs are thick and rich.